 So the next time I needed to make elderberry syrup, I dumped my ingredients (well, most of them) in the Instant Pot, and gave it a go.
 I’m never going back to the stove for my syrup again.
 No need to keep an eye on it, friends!
 Set it and forget it!

 Along with the normal elderberry syrup ingredients – elderberries, water, ginger, cloves, and honey – I like to add some herbs.
 Echinacea and nettles are my current favorites!
-They’re powerful immune-boosters.
+They’re powerful immune-boosters and I love them in this elderberry syrup in the Instant Pot.

 Echinacea is amazing for it’s work at fighting infections.
 It helps our immune system effectively attack viruses and bacteria.